Michael Sutker, MD

 During bariatric surgery, Dr. Sutker reduces the capacity of your stomach so you can no longer eat larger meals.
 The procedure also has an impact on your digestive hormones, particularly ghrelin, to reduce your appetite.

-To help you lose weight, Dr. Sutker offers three types of minimally invasive weight loss surgery:
+To help you lose weight, Dr. Sutker offers many types of minimally invasive weight loss surgery:

 A sleeve gastrectomy involves reducing the size of your stomach from a large sac into a thin tube to limit how much you can eat.